Los Angeles, CA Office Overview

-While just under 4% of Los Angeles office buildings larger than 50,000 square feet are LEED certified, that percentage continues to grow.
-When looking at energy-efficient office buildings as a whole in metro L.A., nearly 11% are green-rated buildings and over 10% are Energy Star- certified.
+While just under 4% of office buildings larger than 50,000 square feet in the city are LEED certified, that percentage continues to grow.
+When looking at energy-efficient office buildings as a whole in Los Angeles, nearly 11% are green-rated and over 10% are Energy Star-certified.

-As major investors begin to expect green certification for their office assets, the City of Los Angeles has demonstrated that it is ready to meet the expectations of the global investment community by requiring that all new buildings over 50,000 square feet meet LEED building standards.
+As major investors begin to expect green certification for their assets, the city has demonstrated that it is ready to meet the expectations of the global investment community by requiring that all new buildings over 50,000 square feet meet LEED building standards.

 The 2017 National Green Building Adoption Index looked at commercial office properties in 30 major U.S. markets and found that, including EPA Energy Star-labeled buildings, the percentage of green certification has increased from under 5% in 2005 to 38% as of mid-2017.
 The Los Angeles metropolitan area placed 13th in this prestigious annual survey.

 As the second most populous city in the U.S. and the cultural, financial and commercial center of Southern California, the international investment community expects stable and predictable long-term performance from L.A., and the market more than meets those expectations.

 A countless number of industries drive the L.A. market, including entertainment, aerospace, technology, finance and telecommunications.

 - Entertainment – Companies such as Capitol Records, DreamWorks, and NBC Universal contribute to Los Angeles' high rate of office-working employment.